xaxxon/MeteorRestTutorial/tutorial.md

 Next, we will create our first Meteor template.
 A template is the primary unit of content in Meteor.
 Most everything you do in Meteor will revolve around templates.
 Creating a template looks just like any other HTML element and has one critical attribute: it's name.
 In your code as well as your HTML you will refer to the template by this case-sensitive name.

-Our first template will be responsible for displaying the contents of a single blog post:
+Our first template will be responsible for displaying the contents of a single blog post.
+Add the following to the bottom of `client/html/blogmaker.html`
 ```HTML
 <!-- Shows a single blog posting, the title, and body -->
 <template name='Post'>